 Data are split into subsets along the temporal axis and station between a hold-out data set (called test data) and the data that are used for training (resp. training data) and model tuning (validation data).
-For each subset, a {train, val, test}start 375 and {train, val, test} end date not exceeding the overall time span (see section 4.4) can be set.
-Additionally, for each subset it is possible to define a minimal number of available samples per station {train, val, test} min length to remove very short time series that potentially cause misleading results especially in the validation and test phase.
+For each subset, a [train,val,test]\start and

+{train,val,test}\end date not exceeding the overall time span (see section 4.4) can be set.
+Additionally, for each subset it is possible to define a minimal number of available samples per station {train,val,test}\min\length to remove very short time series that potentially cause misleading results especially in the validation and test phase.
 A spatial split of the data is achieved by assigning each station to one of the three subsets of data.
-The parameter fraction of training 380 determines the ratio between hold-out data and data for training and validation, where the latter two are always split with a ratio of 80% to 20% which is a typical choice for these subsets.
+The parameter fraction\of\training determines the ratio between hold-out data and data for training and validation, where the latter two are always split with a ratio of 80% to 20% which is a typical choice for these subsets.

 To achieve absolute statistical data subset independence, data should ideally be split along both temporal and spatial dimension.
-Since the spatial dependency of two distinct stations may vary related to weather regimes or season and time of day (Wilks, 2011), a spatial and temporal division of the data might be useful, as otherwise a trained model can presumably lead to over-confident results.
+Since the spatial dependency of two distinct stations may variegate related to weather regimes or season and time of day (Wilks, 2011), a spatial and temporal division of the data might be useful, as otherwise a trained model can presumably lead to over-confident results.
 On the other hand, by applying a spatial split in combination with a temporal division, the amount of utilizable data can drop massively.
-In MLAir, it is therefore up to the user to split data either in the temporal or along both dimensions by using the use_all_stations_on_all_data_sets parameter.
+In MLAir, it is therefore up to the user to split data either in the temporal or along both dimensions by using the use\all\stations\on\all\data\sets parameter.

-4.3 Custom data handler
+4.3 Custom Data Handler

-The integration of a custom data handler into the MLAir workflow is done by inheritance from the AbstractDataHandler 390 class and implementation of at least the init() method, and the accessors get_X(), and get_Y().
-The custom data handler is added to the MLAir Workflow as a parameter without initialization.
-At runtime, MLAir then queries all the required parameters of this custom data handler from it's arguments and keyword arguments, loads them from the data store and finally calls the constructor.
+The integration of a custom Data Handler into the MLAir workflow is done by inheritance from the Abstract Data Handler class and implementation of at least the \\init\\() method, and the accessors $get\X()$ , and $get\Y()$ .
+The custom Data Handler is added to the MLAir Workflow as a parameter without initialization.
+At runtime, MLAir then queries all the required parameters of this custom Data Handler from it's arguments and keyword arguments, loads them from the data store and finally calls the constructor.
 If data need to be downloaded or preprocessed, this should be executed inside the constructor.
 It is sufficient to load the data in the accessor methods if the data can be used without conversion.
-We would like to remind 395 that a data handler is only responsible for a single data origin and the iteration and distribution on batches is taken care of by MLAir.
+We would like to remind that a Data Handler is only responsible for a single data origin and the iteration and distribution on batches is taken care of by MLAir.

-The accessor methods for input and target data form a clearly defined interface between MLAir and the custom data handler.
+The accessor methods for input and target data form a clearly defined interface between MLAir and the custom Data Handler.
 During training the data are needed as NumPy array, for preprocessing and evaluation the data are partly used as xarray.
-Therefore the accessor methods have the parameter as_numpy and should be able to return both formats.
+Therefore the accessor methods have the parameter as\numpy and should be able to return both formats.
 Furthermore it is possible to use an individual upsampling technique for training.
 To activate this feature the parameter upsamling can be enabled.
 If such a technique is not used and therefore not implemented, the parameter has no further effect.